nvngroup/pitu/README.md

 ```

 #### Reaction Message
-- You need to pass the key of message, you can retrieve from [store](#implementing-a-data-store) or use a [key](https://baileys.whiskeysockets.io/types/WAMessageKey.html) object
+- You need to pass the key of message, use a [key](https://baileys.whiskeysockets.io/types/WAMessageKey.html) object
 ```ts
 await sock.sendMessage(
     jid,